Faculty-led programs: the most popular option among our students

 First-time travelers

 The majority of students participating in your course will not have traveled abroad before.
-Your clarity about the country where you will study will be reassuring to them.
+Your clarity about the program destination will be reassuring to them.
 While they will welcome your observations about the course site, your students will greatly enjoy hearing from other SFA students who have studied there.
 Best of all would be a presentation from SFA international students who could speak from an insider's perspective on his or her home country.

 External resources